 - Paint designs with water on slate walls and watch them evaporate

 Good to Know

-The outer portion of Habitat Park is open April through October.
+The outer portion of Habitat Park is open April through mid-October unless otherwise noted.

 The inner courtyard is accessible year-round, weather permitting.

-Please note this exhibit will close due to wet ground conditions or heat index over 90 degrees.
+Please note this exhibit may close due to wet ground conditions or heat index over 90 degrees.